-Substitute Bill No. 7246 proposes significant amendments to campaign finance laws, enhancing the authority of the State Elections Enforcement Commission and introducing new regulations for candidate committees.
+Substitute Bill No. 7246 proposes significant amendments to campaign finance laws, enhancing the authority of the State Elections Enforcement Commission and introducing new regulations for candidate communications and expenditures.
 Key changes include the repeal and replacement of definitions in section 9-601, particularly for "organization expenditure" and "solicit," with the new definition of "organization expenditure" allowing for electronic sharing of candidate-related content.
 The bill expands the definition of "solicit" to exclude activities like sharing links to fundraising events by party committees.
 It also mandates disclaimers on communications promoting candidates, requiring clear identification of the source and approval of messages, and sets new rules for advertising, including personal audio statements from candidates in radio and internet ads.

 Statutes affected: